 Interim CTOs can be involved as much as a few times per week to once a month.
 At different stages of your business you may need more or less technical guidance.

-I have a passion for solving business problems, putting in place great teams and giving them the direction they need.
+As it happens, this is a service we offer!
+We have a passion for solving business problems, putting in place great teams and giving them the direction they need.

-Specifically I can help with;
+Specifically we can help with;

 - Working out the product roadmap